thomasboyt/jam-buds/README.md

 * `GET /users/:id/songs` - Get a user's playlist.
 * `DELETE /users/me/songs/:id` - Change your mind on a song.
 * `GET /users/friends` - Get your Twitter friends who are on Jam Buds.

+## Design

+Jam Buds is designed as a two-pane single-screen app.
+In a left-hand column, you can select a friend's playlist, or post a new song to your own.
+In the right hand-column, the current playlist is displayed.
+In a v2 I want to display a feed of all songs you haven't heard on the right-hand side.

+At the top of the left-hand column will be the audio player itself.
+Not sure how that's gonna work with non-Youtube sources yet.

+The playlist is presented as a time-descending list of songs.
+By default, the playlist grays out songs that you have already listened to.
+A "skip played" option, enabled by default, should be displayed somewhere.

+some potentially useful things:

+- react audio (youtube) player widget from loudplaces.disco.zone https://github.com/thomasboyt/loudplaces.disco.zone/tree/master/app/components/audio
+- how to do a social feed http://stackoverflow.com/questions/1443960/how-to-implement-the-activity-stream-in-a-social-network